Store Hours

 How do I prepare for planting transplants or seeds outside?

-Before you plant, make sure that the soil is healthy, it's warm enough outside, and your plant will have the right amount of sun.
-Check your seed packet to see if it likes partial sun, full sun, or shade, as well as what time of year it should be planted.
-Space your plants as described for best results so your plant babies have room to flourish.
+Before you plant, make sure that it's warm enough outside, the soil is healthy, and your plant will have the right amount of sun.
+Check your seed packet to see if it likes partial sun, shade, or full sun, as well as what time of year it should be planted.
+Space your plants as described on the seed packet for best results so your plant babies have room to grow big and strong.

 Plant Hardiness Zones Explained

 For example, you could plant bell pepper seedlings outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
-The plants that'll thrive in your area are in your zone, and all the zones numbered less than that.
-In other words, a Zone 9 garden can support plants listed as Zones 1–9.
-You can plant seeds indoors roughly a month before you can plant them outside, or direct sow.
+The plants that'll thrive in your area are in your zone — plus all the zones numbered less than that.
+In other words, a Zone 6 garden can support plants listed as Zones 1–6.
+You can plant seeds indoors roughly a month before you can plant them outside, known as direct sow.
 Read your seed packet for details.
-If you start plants later than recommended, it's not ideal, but it will even out as time passes.
+If you start plants a little later than recommended, it's not ideal, but it will even out as time passes.

 Gardening in Your Growing Zone

 Growing season starts early and ends late in this part of the country.
-The weather and climate make it easy to get and keep a beautiful garden going.
+The climate and weather make it easy to get and keep a beautiful garden going.
 A wide variety of plants, vegetables, and flowers thrive in the Gulf region.
 You can even grow citrus trees for fresh fruit when you plant somewhere with good soil drainage.
-You'll have excellent results with peppers of all heat levels and colors, including jalapeños, bell peppers, and more.
-Cucumbers, zucchini, squash, and pumpkins, which are direct sow only, will flourish.
-Tomato plants will yield thriving leaves and fruit, as they're tropical in origin and love the heat.
+You'll have excellent results with peppers of all colors and heat levels, including bell peppers, jalapeños, and more.
+Zucchini, cucumbers, squash, and pumpkins, which are direct sow only, will flourish.
+Tomato plants will yield thriving leaves and fruit, as they're tropical in origin and are happiest in the heat.

 In balmy Zones 9 and 10, you can begin planning and planting indoors in January if you’d like.
 Zone 8 generally has a slightly later recommendation for indoor starts.
 Cruciferous veggies and garden favorites, like peppers, do well when started inside your home.
 Greens like spinach, artichokes, and fragrant herbs, including basil, parsley, and oregano, also don't mind an early beginning.